List of Frieren characters: Frieren's party

 The name is German for "distant" or "far".)

 A powerful young mage and Frieren's apprentice.
 She is a war orphan from a southern country who lost her parents and was about to commit suicide by jumping off a ravine when Heiter rescued her.
 As a child, she began training in magic under Heiter's tutelage to become more self-sufficient.
 She later met Frieren, who visited Heiter when she was nine years old, and requested that Frieren teach her magic so she could become a full-fledged mage.
-After Heiter's death, by which she has turned fifteen, she embarks on a journey as Frieren's apprentice.
+After Heiter's death, by which she has turned sixteen, she embarks on a journey as Frieren's apprentice.
 Later, she becomes a first-class mage after passing the examination.
 Though she initially treats Stark coldly, she eventually warms up to him as they bond, but still scolds him when he causes trouble.